boggulasatya/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Features

+* Search: Easily find accommodations based on your preferences.

+* Create Listing: Homeowners can list their properties for rent.

+* My Listings: Homeowners can manage and view their listed properties.

+* My Reservations: Travelers can keep track of their reservations.

+## Dependecies

+* bcrypt: Used for securely hashing passwords.
+* cookie-session: Provides cookie-based session management.
+* express: The web application framework.
+* nodemon: Facilitates automatic server restarting during development.
+* pg: Enables PostgreSQL database interaction.

+## Getting Started

+1. Download the Project: Instead of cloning the project, download the ZIP file using the "Download ZIP" option.
+2. Extract and Move: Extract the downloaded ZIP file and drag the extracted `LightBnB_WebApp` folder into your project directory.
+3. Commit Changes: Commit this change to your version control system.
+4. Navigate to Directory: Navigate to the `LightBnB_WebApp` directory using your command-line interface.
+5. Install Dependencies: Install any required dependencies by running the following command:
+`npm install`
+6. Start the app with following command:
+   `npm run local`
+7. Open your browser and go to `http://localhost:3000` to access LightBnB